 Utensils: The last step in selection is boxing up essential food preparation tools and utensils to store with emergency food supplies.
 You should ensure the proper eating utensils, a can opener, and a cup.

 It is good to remember to store a butane stove or gel fuel with backups of cooking fuel.
-This will save you when you cannot use any other energy sources, which is a common scenario in the event of an emergency.
+This will save you when you cannot use any other energy sources, which is a common scenario in an emergency.